t-vermette/U.S.-Housing-Affordability-Analysis/README.md

 Housing affordability is measured using the **price-to-income ratio**, which compares typical home values with median household income.
 This provides a consistent measure for comparing affordability across metropolitan areas and examining how it has changed over time.

+The Primary question for this project is **How has housing affordability changed across major U.S. metropolitan areas between 2010 and 2024, and what economic and demographic factors are associated with differences in home values and affordability?**

 ## Link to Jupyter Notebook on GitHub
 https://github.com/t-vermette/U.S.-Housing-Affordability-Analysis/blob/main/Capstone%20Final.ipynb